-XVII.
+XIX.
 THE 10,000 FOOT VIEW.
 Tracing methods around America, used mostly in the debt collection or commercial context, developed from the rigid framework of the British system of law and equity, and they maintain much of that rigidity.
-Texas developed its approaches to tracing independently from the influence of British law, mostly in divorce cases.
-Line-item tracing based on the community-out-first rule seems to dominate the field today, perhaps because it is a mechanical process that requires few or no judgment calls, and does not depend on the credibility of the client.
+Texas developed its approaches to tracing indepen-dently from the influence of British law, recently mostly in divorce cases, and Texas courts have exhibited much greater flexibility than the Common Law courts of Great Britain.
+Line-item tracing based on the community-out-first rule dominates the actual practice today, perhaps because it is a mechanical process that requires few or no judgment calls, and does not depend on the credibility of the client or the forensic accountant.
 However, Texas courts have recognized a number of different approaches to tracing separate property, and those approaches should be considered to be tools in the tool box.
-And, if tracing fails, do not forget that the Supreme Court has approved the award of reimbursement to make up for forfeiture of separate property due to commingling.
+If tracing fails, do not forget that the Supreme Court has approved the award of reimbursement to compensate for forfeiture of separate property due to commingling.

-XVIII.
+XX.
 HYPOTHETICALS.